- About SDYS

 The seventh largest city in Southern California, Chula Vista is about seven miles north of the US-Mexico border and seven miles south of downtown San Diego.
 The population is largely Hispanic/Latino, and 50 percent of the schools are Title I funded.
 The CVESD is the largest K–6 grade school district in California with forty-five schools and about 29,000 students.
 Many of the students are English language learners who do not speak English at home.
 The district’s leadership believes in the importance of whole-child education and has recently come out in support of the arts as a tool for addressing the Core Curriculum Standards.
 The CVESD was a willing partner for piloting the Community Opus Project.
 SDYS chose to begin in Chula Vista in part because of the ease with which they were able to build a relationship with the district and the community at large.

-By October 2010, SDYS announced their vision to “Make Music Education Accessible to All by 2020” and the launch of the Community Opus Project in Chula Vista.
+By October 2010, SDYS announced their vision to “Make Music Education Accessible to All by 2020” and launched the Community Opus Project in Chula Vista.
 Like Abreu, they started small (with two schools) but maintained an aspirational focus on reintroducing in-school music to the entire district.
 Initially funded entirely by SDYS, the project served sixty-five third-graders in two schools with music instruction two days a week for ninety minutes per day and held a weeklong music camp during parent-teacher conference week.
 Within that first year, positive El Sistema–like changes in student behavior and attendance as well as parent engagement began to occur at these two schools.
 By June 2011, district leaders were so enthusiastic about the results they asked SDYS to expand the program to a total of six schools in year two (serving about two hundred students) and funded the expansion with district money.

 Bringing Resources and Skills to the Table